 Generally speaking, traditional lenders offer lower rates, while online lenders offer faster and easier-to-access funding.
 Make sure to compare both.

 5. Gather your documents

 Each lending institution requires a number of documents related to yourself and your business as part of the application process.
-This could include your business’s articles of incorporation, financial statements, tax returns and more.
-The lender should provide you with a list of its requirements.

 6. Complete your applications